icerpc/icerpc-csharp/BUILDING.md

 Updates to the files in this sub-directory must be done in the icerpc-slice repository first and then the changes can be pulled.

-The procedure to upgrade this files is as follows:
+The procedure to upgrade these files is as follows:

 1. Open a PR (pull request) in the icerpc-slice repository with the desired changes.
 Once approved merge the PR in icerpc-slice repository.